 The open source DNSCrypt protocol solves this problem by encrypting your DNS requests.
 It also authenticates communications between your device and the DNS server.

 DNSCrypt is available for most platforms (mobile devices must be rooted/jailbroken), but does require support from your chosen DNS server.
-A list of such servers is available here.
 This includes many OpenNIC options.